-“A shank will generally give you more rate, while a longer purchase with have more lift,” advises Crutcher.
-“Shanks that have more bend, or sweep back towards the shoulder, encourage flex more than a shank that goes straight down that rides a little more stiff and square.”
+“A shank will generally give you more rate, while a longer purchase with have more lift,” Crutcher said.
+“Shanks that have more bend, or sweep back toward the shoulder, encourage flex more than a shank that goes straight down and rides a little more stiff and square.”

 For more quick action, Crutcher’s gag bits also feature an off-set or swept-back curb that’s anchored by a straight bar off of the purchase of the bit.

-“It also keeps one more square going into a barrel,” Crutcher adds.
-You may have noticed that many lifter-type bits have this feature.
+“It also keeps one more square going into a barrel,” Crutcher said.
+Many lifter-type bits have this feature.
 “If you’ve got a horse that’s kind of leaning on you, it’s good for helping to keep them square longer.”

-Another conglomeration of bit types in the gag category is the combination bit that adds nose pressure.
+Another conglomeration of bit types in the gag category is the combination bit, which adds nose pressure.
 Combination bits are good for horses with too much bend or young horses just learning to hold their frame through a run.

 How these bits are designed affects which pressure point is engaged first—the mouth, noseband or curb.
-The lower the noseband is placed on the bit, the more nose pressure you will have, says Crutcher.
+The lower the noseband is placed on the bit, the more nose pressure you will have, Crutcher says.

-“A lot of the ones we (L&W) have, the nose will hit first, then the mouth and then the curb chain,” explains Crutcher.
+“A lot of the ones [L&W] has, the nose will hit first, then the mouth and then the curb chain,” Crutcher said.
 “Some the mouth will hit first.
-If you have one that’s a little pushy, I’d rather the mouth hit first as opposed to the nose.”
+If you have a horse that’s a little pushy, I’d rather the mouth hit first as opposed to the nose.”

-“The smaller diameter the mouthpiece, the more feel it will have,” says Flaharty.
+“The smaller diameter the mouthpiece, the more feel it will have,” Flaharty said.
 “It’s touching less area, so the horse is more sensitive to it.”

 Solid mouthpieces are stiffer and can be used to square a horse that has too much bend.
 Conversely, the more breaks in a mouthpiece, the more flex it will have.